facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/debugging.rst

 Debugging
 =========

-We provide functions to enable debugging information, including the kernels that TC generates.
-If you are curious about what happens when a TC is compiled and run, you can use these function to enable logging:
+We provide functions to enable the output of debugging information, including the kernels that TC generates.
+If you are curious about what happens when a TC is compiled and run, you can use these functions to enable logging:

 * :code:`dump_cuda`: print the generated cuda code